jimmejardine/adblock-relief/README.md

 ## Your two-minute installation guide

 ### Install the adblock-relief files
-*Download the `/adblockrelief` directory and place it in the root of your web server with a *random name* (the random name is important because the ad-blockers may block the word 'adblockrelief').
+*Download the `/adblockrelief` directory and place it in the root of your web server with a **random name** (e.g. 'abr12345qwerty' - the random name is important because the ad-blockers may block the word 'adblockrelief').
 *Download `template.html` and `putin.jpg` and place them in the root of your web server.

 ### Enable adblock-relief on your web server